 6. Benefits of resistance band training for runners

-Runners will benefit from using resistance bands in a few ways.
-First they can use them for general muscle strength in the legs or upper body, but I would suggest that stretching sessions would be beneficial to this type of fitness.
+why use resistance bands as a runner?
+Well, runners will benefit from using resistance bands in a few ways.
+First, they can use them for general muscle strength in the legs or upper body, but I would suggest that stretching sessions would be beneficial to this type of fitness.

 7. Benefits of working out with resistance bands for bodybuilding

-Is resistance band training good for bodybuilders?
-Well, the benefits of using resistance bands for bodybuilding is fairly broad.
+Are workout bands effective for bodybuilders?
+Well, the benefits of using resistance bands for bodybuilding are fairly broad.
 Although exercise bands will not be the number one choice of training equipment, they can be used to enhance a training session in a number of ways.

-Stretching is definitely something that can be considered by bodybuilders along with warming up joints and muscles before getting into the working sets of an exercise session.
+Stretching is definitely something that bodybuilders can consider along with warming up joints and muscles before getting into the working sets of an exercise session.

 A creative way to benefit from resistance bands in bodybuilding workouts is to attach bands laterally to dumbbells where the exercise being performed stops using gravity to engage the muscle.

 An example of this is dumbbell pec flys.
-If we lay on a bench and start repping out a set of dumbbell flys, at the top of the movement, we are no longer using gravity to work our pecs.
-If we anchor a band to either side of a power tower or other solid object and then attach the band to the dumbbells, it will give more resistance through a bigger range of movement, adding a lot more quality to the exercise.
+If we lay on a bench and do a set of dumbbell flys, at the top of the movement we are no longer using gravity to work our pecs, but If we anchor a band to either side of a power tower or other solid object and then attach the band to the dumbbells, it will give more resistance through a bigger range of movement, adding a lot more quality to the exercise.
 This will be similar to doing dumbbell flys using a set of low cables.

 Again, this is just one example of the use of exercise bands in bodybuilding and there are many other ways to explore and enhance our bodybuilding workouts.